jcrossley3/lein-modules/README.md

 version in each modules' `project.clj` must be changed before committing and tagging the release.
-So instead of `lein modules release`, we run `lein release` in the parent project and adjust its `:release-tasks` to prepend "modules" to the "change" and "deploy"
+So instead of `lein modules release`, we run `lein release` in the parent project and adjust its `:release-tasks` to invoke the "change" and "deploy" tasks for the
-steps:
+modules:

 ```clj
 (defproject your-project "0.1.0-SNAPSHOT"